 - Talk to friends and family about the project you’re working on.
 Doing so means that those close to you are likely to check in about the status of your piece — which in turn keeps you more accountable.

 Arm yourself against writer’s block.
-Writer’s block will inevitably come, no matter how much a creative writing prompt initially inspires you.
+Writer’s block will inevitably come, no matter how much story prompts initially inspire you.
 So it’s best to be prepared with tips and tricks you can use to keep yourself on track before the block hits.
 You can find 20 solid tips here — including how to establish a relationship with your inner critic and apps that can help you defeat procrastination or lack of motivation.